1aljaz/Trip-planner/README.md

 README

 This is a project for UVP on FMF university.
-The aim of this project is to make a web crawler capable of crawling trough multiple websites at once.
-It should also be capable of multithreading.
+The aim of this project is to make a trip planner with included hotels, flights and tourist attractions near the hotel